erahulkulkarni/PHP-Programming-BAIL358D/Termux/Termux.md

   <small><em>output</em></small>
 </p>

-Similar setup step can be followed for C, C++, Java, and Pyhton.
+Similar setup steps can be followed to code in C, C++, Java, or Pyhton.

 ## 💡 Unsaid requirements:
 * Memory management, pause/disable other heavy system/mobile processor and ram using processes/apps.
 Pause apps like Facebook, Instagram, YouTube, Maps, enable after